leytonkm/ai-mac-accelerator/README.md

 | 56 | 148.96 us | 314.84 ms | 99.953% |
 | 64 | 216.32 us | 410.86 ms | 99.947% |

-Machine balance is 12.8 GOPS against a 12.5 MB/s link: 1,024 operations per
+Machine balance is 12.8 GOPS against a 12.5 MB/s link: 128,000 ops/byte.
-byte.
 Matmul's arithmetic intensity is N/4 ops per byte, so the two are equal only at N=4096.

 > An earlier measurement put the 8x8 round trip at 15.4 ms. Two thirds of that